micos20/ENRON_fraud-detection/README.md

 As we've seen above there is a lot of missing data in our dataset.
 During the course of this project I checked different imputation strategies.
 For the finally selected POI identifier I decided to fill the financial features with 0.0.
 For the email features I use the median for all missing values.
 The same strategy is applied to the newly created features.
 For *toPOI_rate* and *fromPOI_rate* I use the median and for the extra financial features I use 0.0.
 This is imputation strategy 4 (*impute_04*) from the *poi_id.py* script.

-The final AI model is a Support Vector Classifier.
-Support Vector Machines are sensitive to feature scales, so the final features are scaled using a Power Transformer applying the *yeo-johnson* method.
-I also used the Standard Scaler and the Robust Scaler but the algorithm works best with the Power Transformer.
+The investigated AI models are a Support Vector Classifier and a Stochastic Gradient Descent classifier.
+Both models are sensitive to feature scales, so the final features are scaled using a Power Transformer applying the *yeo-johnson* method.
+I also used the Standard Scaler and the Robust Scaler but the algorithms work best with the Power Transformer.
 This might be caused by the many outliers still in our dataset.

 #### Selection of features

 Before we start investigating what features work best I split the data into a training and test set.
 The dataset is quite small and we only have 18 instances labeled as POI.
-Generally I would chose a test set size of about 20% to 30% of the whole data.
+Generally I would chose a test set size of about 20% up to 30% of the whole data.
 In our case we would end up with less than 6 POIs in the test set.
-As I want to use the test set to validate the performance of our classifiers I decided to create a much bigger test set of 50%, knowing that this could compromise the quality/ accuracy of our models to be trained.
+As I want to use the test set to validate the performance of our classifiers I decided to create a much bigger test set of 50%, knowing that this could compromise/ reduce the performance of our AI models.

 For feature selection I use cross validated recursive feature elimination (RFECV) method.
 An estimator is required to run RFECV method, so we will come up with different sets of features for each investigated classifier.
 RFECV provides feature rankings.
 All selected features have rank 1.
-The remaining features are numbered in accordance to their importance.
+The remaining features are numbered in accordance to their importances.
 The results of feature ranking for a Support Vector classifier (SVC) and a Stochastic Gradient Descent classifier (SGD) are shown in the table below.

 ***Ranking of features by RFECV method***